beancount/docs/docs/beancount_v3.md

 ### Average Cost Booking<a id="average-cost-booking"></a>

-Average cost booking has been discussed and a good solution sketched out a very long time ago. v3 should sport that method natively; a lot of users want to have this feature for dealing with their tax-deferred accounts.
+Average cost booking has been discussed and a good solution sketched out a very long time ago.
+Vnext should sport that method natively; a lot of users want to have this feature for dealing with their tax-deferred accounts.
 It takes a bit of work to handle the precision of the various automated conversions right.

 The way it would work is by automatically merging all related lots of the same commodity on a reduction, and optionally on an augmentation.
 Some constraints may be required (e.g. only a single commodity in that account).